EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: EDOLAB's library

+The current release of EDOLAB includes 25 EDOAs, listed in Table~\ref{tab:algorithms}.
+As seen in the table, Particle Swarm Optimization (PSO)~\cite{bonyadi2017particle} and Differential Evolution (DE)~\cite{das2010differential} are the most commonly used optimizers in the algorithms included in EDOLAB.
+This choice is in line with the distribution of optimizers in the literature, where these two are the most frequently employed in the field of evolutionary dynamic optimization~\cite{yazdani2021DOPsurveyPartB}.
+Note that while Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{CMA-ES} has proven to be a powerful and widely used optimizer in other fields of optimization, its application to continuous single-objective, unconstrained DOPs, which is the focus of the current version of EDOLAB, has been limited.
+Consequently, CMA-ES is only represented by a single algorithm in EDOLAB, which mirrors its relatively low adoption in the field of evolutionary dynamic optimization.

+Additionally, multi-population algorithms are heavily represented in EDOLAB, as they are widely recognized as the most effective class of algorithms for DOPs~\cite{yazdani2021DOPsurveyPartA,li2015multipopulation,yazdani2024survey}.
+As discussed in Section~\ref{sec:sec:EDOAoverview}, different versions of multi-population EDOAs have been proposed in the literature, each employing a variety of techniques to manage subpopulations.
+In EDOLAB, we have included algorithms with: \begin{itemize} \item Fixed and adaptive numbers of subpopulations, \item Fixed and adaptive population sizes, \item Various clustering methods for forming subpopulations, including clustering based on positions and fitness, \item Homogeneous and heterogeneous subpopulation structures, where subpopulations may either share similar characteristics or differ in terms of parameter settings, size, or optimization components. \end{itemize} These variations provide a broad spectrum of strategies for addressing the complexities of DOPs.
+Overall, the distribution of EDOAs in EDOLAB is consistent with the trends observed in the literature, ensuring that the platform accurately represents the current state of the field.

-To have fair comparisons in experiments, we unify some aspects of the optimization components used in EDOAs\footnote{Thus, some EDOAs are not exactly as in their original publications.} which are described below.
-For all EDOAs that use PSO as their optimization component, we use PSO with constriction factor~\cite{eberhart2001comparing}.
-In addition, DE/rand/2/bin~\cite{mendes2006DynDE} is used for the majority of EDOAs that use DE.
-Note that in CESO~\cite{lung2007collaborative}, crowding DE (DE/rand/1/exp)~\cite{thomsen2004multimodal} is used for maintaining global diversity, therefore, we have not changed its DE.
-Besides, in mjDE, jDE~\cite{brest2006selfadaptive} which is a well-known self-adaptive version of DE, is used.
-Furthermore, to handle the box constraints~\cite{mezura2011constraint} (i.e., keeping the individuals/candidate solutions inside search space boundaries), we use the absorb bound handing technique~\cite{helwig2012experimental,gandomi2012evolutionary} in all EDOAs.
+To ensure fair comparisons in experiments, we have standardized certain aspects of the optimization components used in the EDOAs, meaning that some EDOAs in EDOLAB may differ slightly from their original versions.
+For all EDOAs that utilize PSO as their optimization component, we employ PSO with a constriction factor~\cite{eberhart2001comparing}.
+Additionally, DE/rand/2/bin~\cite{mendes2006DynDE} is used for most EDOAs that incorporate DE.
+In CESO~\cite{lung2007collaborative}, crowding DE (DE/rand/1/exp)~\cite{thomsen2004multimodal} is used to maintain global diversity; thus, we have retained this DE version.
+Similarly, in mjDE, the jDE~\cite{brest2006selfadaptive}, a well-known self-adaptive version of DE, is employed.
+Furthermore, to handle the box constraints~\cite{mezura2011constraint} (i.e., keeping the individuals/candidate solutions within search space boundaries), we apply the absorb boundary handling technique~\cite{helwig2012experimental,gandomi2012evolutionary} across all EDOAs.